 Having only one deadline for your work allows you to put everything off until the last minute because you keep thinking to yourself, “I have plenty of time!”
 In addition to the official deadlines that you are given, set your own personal deadlines for your work.

 Setting personal goals can help you overcome procrastination by giving you something smaller to focus on—a vision or reason for doing whatever you're doing.
 Having short deadlines will give you the motivation that you need to accomplish your projects on time.

-If you have a deadline that is far in the future, break it down into smaller projects and set shorter deadlines along the way.
+If you have a deadline that is far in the future, whether it's for work or your personal hobbies, break it down into smaller projects and set shorter deadlines along the way.
 Focus on one small project at a time, and if you continue to procrastinate after breaking your project down, break it down even further.
 Break it down until the steps are so small and simple that you can’t deny the fact that they are doable.

 This will prevent you from putting the entire project off until the last minute.
 Short deadlines for tasks elicit action because each task will seem more manageable.
 Reward yourself when you hit your smaller goals.
 For example, if you write one page of a 12-page paper, you can spend 20 minutes catching up on social media.
 Find whatever reward motivates you to get your work done.

 4. Take things slower.

 This might sound counterintuitive, but doing things at a slower pace ensures that you pay attention to the details.
 It promotes efficiency, helps get more things done, and also prevents you from becoming overwhelmed.

 While some people think that being able to multi-task is a strength, it actually works to your detriment.
 Sure, you may be able to get a lot of things done on a superficial level, but nothing is getting done well, and often nothing is being completed.